Gabriella439/post-rfc/voice-feminization.md

 If some of that stuff sounds familiar to you then you might find this guide helpful.

+Also, for what it's worth, this is what my sounds like at the time of this
+writing:

+<iframe width="100%" height="300" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/1336741795&color=%23ff5500&auto_play=false&hide_related=true&show_comments=false&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe><div style="font-size: 10px; color: #cccccc;line-break: anywhere;word-break: normal;overflow: hidden;white-space: nowrap;text-overflow: ellipsis; font-family: Interstate,Lucida Grande,Lucida Sans Unicode,Lucida Sans,Garuda,Verdana,Tahoma,sans-serif;font-weight: 100;"><a href="https://soundcloud.com/gabriella-gonzalez-358817694" title="Gabriella Gonzalez" target="_blank" style="color: #cccccc; text-decoration: none;">Gabriella Gonzalez</a> · <a href="https://soundcloud.com/gabriella-gonzalez-358817694/2022-09-02-example-voice-contrast" title="2022-09-02 - Example Voice Contrast" target="_blank" style="color: #cccccc; text-decoration: none;">2022-09-02 - Example Voice Contrast</a></div>

-Alright, with that out of the way, let's get to the tips:
+Alright, with that out of the way, let's get to the tips …

 ## Tips